NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 What Are Potential Penalties For Federal Criminal Tax Fraud?

-If there are enhancements related to the amount of money that was supposedly involved with the tax evasion or tax fraud, then that could increase the severity of the punishment.
+If there are enhancements related to the amount of money supposedly involved in tax evasion or tax fraud, then that could increase the severity of the punishment.

 Typically, federal prison time will be sentenced.
 Most people who get a federal prison sentence have to serve 85 percent of that sentence.

-Another powerful weapon that the government has in tax fraud cases is the ability to freeze bank accounts and the ability to seize or forfeit properties.
-If they feel that money was not paid to them by a person who has assets, then they are going to try to obtain those assets.
+Another powerful weapon the government has in tax fraud cases is the ability to freeze bank accounts and seize or forfeit properties.
+If they feel that money was not paid to them by a person who has assets, they will try to obtain those assets.

 What Are Possible Defense Strategies In Tax Fraud Cases?

-The key is to be honest with your attorney and review all of the discovery in the case so that you know the nature of the allegations against you.
+The key is, to be honest with your attorney and review all of the discoveries in the case so that you know the nature of the allegations against you.

-I've been doing this for 26 years; I talk to people all the time.
-When clients are honest with me, I am in the best position to help them through their criminal case and obtain the best possible results.
+With 26 years of experience, I've talked to people in similar situations countless times.
+When clients are honest with me, I am in the best position to help them through their criminal cases and obtain the best possible results.

 About the Author